Pippadi/combadge/hardware/pcb/README.md

 The PCB has been designed such that the amplifier is powered directly by the battery.
 There are also some large low-transient-response-time ceramic capacitors for any bursts of energy components may need.

-### Microphone circuitry

-This isn't an issue, per se.
-The CMM-3526D-261-I2S-TR microphone chosen for this project has not been tested on prototypes.
-I couldn't find any cheap development boards for it.
-I'm taking a leap of faith.